ilc-global/ILC.Sample.Pages/README.md

 * Page Basics
 * Query Basics
-* Bootstrap Basics
-* JavaScript Basics
-* JQuery Basics
+* Query as Table Report
-* Your First Tabular Report
+* Query with Parameters as Table Report

 ## Introduction